RULE 2-510. SUBPOENAS--COURT PROCEEDINGS AND DEPOSITIONS

 (e) Objection to Subpoena for Court Proceedings.
 On motion of a person served with a subpoena to attend a court proceeding (including a proceeding before a magistrate, auditor, or examiner) or a person named or depicted in an item specified in the subpoena filed promptly and, whenever practicable, at or before the time specified in the subpoena for compliance, the court may enter an order that justice requires to protect the person from annoyance, embarrassment, oppression, or undue burden or cost, including one or more of the following:

-A motion filed under this section based on a claim that information is privileged or subject to protection as work product materials shall be supported by a description of the nature of each item that is sufficient to enable the demanding party to evaluate the claim.
+A motion filed under this section based on a claim that information is privileged or subject to protection shall be supported by a description of the nature of each item that is sufficient to enable the demanding party to evaluate the claim.

 (f) Objection to Subpoena for Deposition.
 A person served with a subpoena to attend a deposition may seek a protective order pursuant to Rule 2-403.
 If the subpoena also commands the production of documents, electronically stored information, or tangible things at the deposition, the person served or a person named or depicted in an item specified in the subpoena may seek a protective order pursuant to Rule 2-403 or may file, within ten days after service of the subpoena, an objection to production of any or all of the designated materials.
 The objection shall be in writing and shall state the reasons for the objection.
 If an objection is filed, the party serving the subpoena is not entitled to production of the materials except pursuant to an order of the court from which the subpoena was issued.
 At any time before or within 15 days after completion of the deposition and upon notice to the deponent, the party serving the subpoena may move for an order to compel the production.

-A claim that information is privileged or subject to protection as work product materials shall be supported by a description of each item that is sufficient to enable the demanding party to evaluate the claim.
+A claim that information is privileged or subject to protection shall be supported by a description of each item that is sufficient to enable the demanding party to evaluate the claim.

 (1) Generally.
 A custodian of records served with a subpoena to produce records at trial may comply by delivering the records to the clerk of the court that issued the subpoena at or before the time specified for production.
 The custodian may produce exact copies of the records designated unless the subpoena specifies that the original records be produced.
 The records shall be delivered in a sealed envelope labeled with the caption of the action, the date specified for production, and the name and address of the person at whose request the subpoena was issued.
 The records shall be accompanied by a certificate of the custodian that they are the complete records requested for the period designated in the subpoena and that the records are maintained in the regular course of business.
 The certification shall be prima facie evidence of the authenticity of the records.